LegradiK/cafe_wifi_remoteworking_website_API/README.md

 ## 📜 Licence

-This project uses the Koppee HTML Template under the HTML Codex commercial licence.
+**This project uses the Koppee HTML Template under the HTML Codex commercial licence.**
 Ensure compliance with their licence terms when modifying or deploying the template.

-Your custom Flask backend code is free to use and modify as you wish.
+Custom Flask backend code is free to use and modify as you wish.